-Our cardiac team includes some of the most experienced and award-winning cardiac surgeons in the world, as well as a dedicated team of experienced cardiologists, cardiac nurses, physicians assistants, and nurse practitioners.
-We also collaborate with leading cardiologists at Yale in the treatment of heart failure, coronary artery disease, valve disease, and arrhythmias.
+Our cardiac team includes some of the most experienced and award-winning cardiac surgeons in the world, as well as a dedicated team of experienced cardiologists, anesthesiologists, cardiac nurses, physicians assistants, and nurse practitioners.
+Our multidisciplinary approach to the spectrum of cardiac conditions is instrumental to how patients are treated at Yale.
+Examples include treatment of heart failure, coronary artery disease, valve disease, and arrhythmias.

 Yale Cardiac Surgery has the largest volume of aortic cases in Connecticut and the top 3 percent in aortic surgical volume nationally.
-We also perform the largest number of mitral valve operations in the state.
+We also perform the largest number of mitral valve operations in the state, and we are the only center in New England performing Robotic Mitral Valve repair..
 Our surgeons have an extensive record of outstanding clinical outcomes in cardiac transplantation and implantation of mechanical circulatory support devices, and Yale survival statistics for coronary artery bypass, mitral valve replacement, and aortic valve replacement consistently exceed national and regional averages.